The Difference Between Helping And Enabling Is This

 Craving; addicted person experiences severe physical or psychological urge to continue using.
 Family member experiences severe psychological urge to control the addict.

-Medical/Psychological Problems; addicted persons experiences weight loss, memory loss, organ failure, infections, abscess, dental problems, neurological deterioration and poor mental health.
+Medical/Psychological Problems; addicted persons experiences weight loss, memory loss, organ failure, infections, abscess, dental problems requiring dental cleanings and treatment, neurological deterioration and poor mental health.
 Family members experience stress-related health problems such as high blood pressure, ulcers, insomnia, depression, mood swings, fatigue, migraines, clenched jaw, dental pain, heart disease and other chronic health issues.

 Dishonest Thinking; both addicted persons and their family suffer from rationalizing, justifying, minimizing, denying, blaming, sneaking, lying, hiding, keeping secrets and isolating.